draialexis/rabbit_island/README.md

 ## Warning

-**PERMISSIONS MAY NEED TO BE UPDATED MANUALLY BEFORE COMPILING: This program will create a bunch of .csv files and a .txt file, in a data_result folder at the root.**

-_Needs further optimization, please be aware that these rabbits breed like... uh ... llamas or something._ There may be situations where predators can't keep them down, which means the population will keep growing exponentially, which means iterating through the model's `run` function will keep taking exponentially more time.
+_**Needs further optimization**, please be aware that these rabbits breed like... uh ... llamas or something._ There may be situations where predators can't keep them down, which means the population will keep growing exponentially, which means iterating through the model's `run` function will keep taking exponentially more time.
 This program prevents populations from rising above `Integer.MAX_VALUE`